Walter O'Brien: CBS show

 According to O'Brien, in an effort to promote his company Scorpion Computer Services, Inc. and its service Concierge Up, he came up with the idea to create a television show.
 O'Brien contacted Scooter Braun who pitched the idea to CBS.
 In September 2014, CBS premiered the first season of the drama series, Scorpion, based on O'Brien's alleged life experiences.
-He serves as an executive producer for the series, and regularly contributes to story development.
-For his part in story development, O'Brien consults with series writers on technical aspects of the plot, including how he would solve problems presented in the show's scripts.
+He served as an executive producer for the series, and regularly contributed to story development.
+For his part in story development, O'Brien consulted with series writers on technical aspects of the plot, including how he would solve problems presented in the show's scripts.
 The technical aspects of the plot, however, were a reason for a review published on the website of the National Science Teachers Association to advise teachers to use the show as an example of incorrect or exaggerated science in 2015.
-O'Brien also consults with Elyes Gabel, the actor who plays the fictional Walter O'Brien.
+O'Brien also consulted with Elyes Gabel, the actor who plays the fictional Walter O'Brien.
 In an interview with CBS News to promote the second season, Gabel said about O'Brien that "he's out saving the world or talking to, you know, princes of Liechtenstein.
 So every now and again, I get the chance to talk to him and he'll call me up.
 And sometimes we talk about the show.
 Sometimes we talk about characters."

 The first season attracted more than 26 million viewers.
 CBS ordered a full season of Scorpion in October 2014 and renewed it for a second season in 2015.
-The show was renewed again for a third season in 2016, with a fourth seasoned confirmed for 2017.
+The show was renewed again for a third season in 2016, with a fourth season confirmed for 2017.
 In March 2017, CBS renewed Scorpion for season 4.
 The show was cancelled after four seasons in May 2018.